WICG/view-transitions/explainer.md

     future.
-  - The window is top-level, although nested page transitions may be supported in future.
+  - The window is top-level, although nested page transitions may be supported in future. used in the transition.
-- `event.transition.setElement(element, tag, options)` - Set an element to be used in the transition.
   - `element` - the element.
   - `tag` - the tag name.
 Can be `null` to un-set this element.
 This is